 The mission of Valley State Prison (VSP) is multi-fold.
 VSP functions as a Level II (moderate security needs), General Population (GP) institution housing inmates requiring what was formally known as a Sensitive Needs Yard (SNY) placement.
 Inmates with "sensitive needs" are generally individuals whose needs include separation from a general correctional population.
 Individuals in a sensitive needs program include gang drop-outs, individuals with a history of sex offenses and those who require other special protective services as a result of a serious mental illness.
-This special needs population generally has a higher utilization of mental health services, and frequently provides opportunities for enhanced individual and group psychotherapy.
+This special-needs population generally has a higher utilization of mental health services, and frequently provides opportunities for enhanced individual and group psychotherapy.
 VSP has also been identified as a Re-Entry hub for CDCR.
-As a Re-Entry hub, VSP will focus on needs based rehabilitative services to include relapse prevention treatment, educational and vocational programs and cognitive behavioral training in preparation for inmates' successful release back into their communities.
+As a Re- Entry hub, VSP will focus on needs based rehabilitative services to include relapse prevention treatment, educational and vocational programs and cognitive behavioral training in preparation for inmates' successful release back into their communities.

 Currently, the program consists of two year-long rotations.
 The first rotation is focused on treatment and is based in the Enhanced Outpatient Program (EOP), whose participants receive at least one individual session with their primary clinicians and at least ten hours of therapeutic activities, including a broad range of therapy groups.
 The second rotation is a psychological assessment rotation where the interns complete at least 6 integrated assessments with reports during the year.
 Additional rotations may be available during the internship year.
+VSP will have three (3) intern positions available for 2025-2026.

-California Men's Colony (CMC)
+CALIFORNIA MEN'S COLONY (CMC)